TheKoola/eosstracker/doc/EOSS-Upgrades-and-Code-Branches.md

 ```

 Once your web browser cache has been cleared, you should be able to verify the version of
-code branch your own by looking at the bottom of the `https://eosstracker.local/` web page.
+code branch you're running by looking at the bottom of the `https://eosstracker.local/` web page.

 <img src="assets/system-version-beta.png" alt="Check System Version" width="800">